Advice to Applicants

 We reiterate that the Trust cannot offer accommodation or support for a husband, wife or children of the scholarship holder.
 You must be prepared to live as a single person for the 50-week duration of the Master's Degree course.

 It is pointless to apply for courses that do not exist at Durham University.
 For instance, there are no Departments of Dentistry, Agriculture, Art, Journalism or Architecture.
 Some departments (e.g. Biological Sciences and Chemistry) do not offer any Taught Master's courses.

-If you find a course title that interests you, click on it to go to a Summary page for that course.
+Clik on the title of any course that interests you to go to a Summary page for that course.
 Then click on the 'Course Content' link.
 Here you can ensure that the course suits your needs and that you are eligible to apply for it.
-Some courses restrict entry to graduates of a particular subject.
-Other courses admit graduates from a range of degree subjects or with appropriate work experience.
+Some courses require applicants to have a Bachelor degree in a particular subject and/or appropriate work experience.
+Other courses admit graduates from a range of degree subjects.

 All Schools and Departments provide an email address for contact if you need clarification on any of these issues.